 Like calcium ions, hydrogen ions tend to bond with carbonate—but they have a greater attraction to carbonate than calcium.
-When two hydrogens bond with carbonate, a bicarbonate ion (2HCO3-) is formed.
+When a hydrogen bonds with carbonate, a bicarbonate ion (HCO3-) is formed.
 Shell-building organisms can't extract the carbonate ion they need from bicarbonate, preventing them from using that carbonate to grow new shell.
 In this way, the hydrogen essentially binds up the carbonate ions, making it harder for shelled animals to build their homes.
 Even if animals are able to build skeletons in more acidic water, they may have to spend more energy to do so, taking away resources from other activities like reproduction.
 If there are too many hydrogen ions around and not enough molecules for them to bond with, they can even begin breaking existing calcium carbonate molecules apart—dissolving shells that already exist.

 This is just one process that extra hydrogen ions—caused by dissolving carbon dioxide—may interfere with in the ocean.
 Organisms in the water, thus, have to learn to survive as the water around them has an increasing concentration of carbonate-hogging hydrogen ions.